 I'm slowly going through the binder to update each section, but for now I'm focusing on the first section as it gets used the most, and is by far one of the biggest time-savers in my daily life.
 Here's a recent example of how it saved me major headaches!

-I've spoken before about how we keep track of our finances, and rather than having to remember to pay monthly bills, we instead get almost everything direct debited.
+I've spoken before about how we keep track of our finances, and rather than having to remember to pay monthly bills, we instead get almost everything direct debited, including gas, electricity, water, rates, home and car insurance.
 With this system, a nominated amount is deducted each month, which is decided upon by the individual company by averaging your yearly spend.
-Some months you are in credit, some months you are in debit, but it usually all evens out (or you can add extra one month if you're a bit behind).
+Some months you are in credit, some months you are in debit, but it usually all evens out (or you can pay extra if you're a bit behind).

 The set-up it is reviewed once a year so you are always be on track with your bill payments.
 The thing I absolutely love about this system is that I never have to think about paying a bill, or remember to get a bill paid on time.
 Everything is on auto-pilot, which just makes the whole banking process so much easier and less of a time-suck.
 I highly recommend it!